OpenNebula/docs/source/administration/virtualization/kvmg.rst

     ResultInactive=yes
     ResultActive=yes

 OpenNebula uses libvirt's migration capabilities.
-More precisely, it uses the TCP protocol offered by libvirt.
+More precisely, it uses the ``qemu+ssh`` protocol offered by libvirt.
 In order to configure the physical hosts, the following files have to be modified:

 -  ``/etc/libvirt/libvirtd.conf`` : Uncomment “listen\_tcp = 1”.
 Security configuration is left to the admin's choice, file is full of useful comments to achieve a correct configuration.
 As a tip, if you don't want to use TLS for connections set ``listen_tls = 0``.
 -  Add the listen option to libvirt init script: